crisisfacts/crisisfacts.github.io/index.markdown

     "description": "The Lilac Fire was a fire that burned in northern San Diego County, California, United States, and the second-costliest one one of multiple of multiple wildfires that erupted in Southern California in December 2017."
 }
 ```
-<p style="text-align:center">Fig 1.
+<p style="text-align:center">Fig 2.
 Example Event Definition for the 2017 Lilac Fire</p>

-- __User Profiles__: The itemised list of general and queries representing the user’s information needs.
-The union of these queries should be used to create a directed summary containing only matching information.
-An example of such queries is as follows:
+- __User Profiles__: The itemised list of general and event-type-specific queries representing a responder’s information needs.
+These queries provide a method for filtering disaster-related content to only ICS-related facts.
+We also include TREC-IS category mappings for each query.
+Example queries include:

 ```json
 [{